 There’s a big difference between satisfied employees and engaged employees.
 Some employees are “satisfied” by doing as little work as possible while collecting a pay check.

 According to Gallup, 70% of U.S. employees are “not engaged” or “actively disengaged”.
 As well as the negative impact they have on customers, these employees have more accidents, make more mistakes, incur more healthcare costs and cost U.S. companies an estimated $450 billion to $550 billion annually.
-Just imagine what a lack of employee engagement is costing your business.
+Just imagine what a lack of agent engagement is costing your business.

 Whereas employees who are truly engaged are your top performers: looking for ways to perform their jobs more effectively, volunteering for additional responsibility, and helping co-workers.
 This group has fresh ideas, an entrepreneurial spirit and is responsible for bringing new customers to the table.